 But what tech investments are worthwhile?
 It can be difficult to sort through what’s hype and what has true promise, what’s in use today and, beyond that, what’s truly ready to deliver, and how broad of an impact these investments can make across the full value chain.
 Five noteworthy technologies are seeing adoption across the industry.
 While each could be worthy of investment, some hold more potential value and promise than others (figure 1).

 1. Industrial Internet of Things (IIoT): IIoT is perhaps the most mature and most widely used advanced technology in the industry across multiple applications and demonstrated use cases.
 It’s the connective glue that binds the network together, generating and communicating flows of data.
 Sensors and connected devices generate more data to drive insights and actions at the edge than ever before.
 Predictive maintenance is a common example that illustrates the value of IIoT.
 It monitors machine performance indicators such as amperage draw, temperature, and speed.
-It also enables companies to optimize the use of workers, better allocate resources, and inform and predict when a part or equipment failure may occur by comparing real-time data to historical performance.
+It also enables companies to optimise the use of workers, better allocate resources, and inform and predict when a part or equipment failure may occur by comparing real-time data to historical performance.

 2. AI and machine learning (AI/ML): While still in their relatively early days in the industry, the use of AI and MLappears to be increasing and they hold significant promise across the full scope of the value chain that could potentially rival IIoT.
 Massive data loads from connected, advanced manufacturing systems, along with more powerful algorithms, have made AI integral to the manufacturing process.
 In addition, it’s also used in manufacturing processes such as computer vision, generative design, natural language processing, and autonomous decision-making.
 It’s also used to generate insights from production data.

-Beyond the shop floor and further along the data life cycle, AI/ML is used by A&D companies to gather and analyze data about aircraft while in use for predictive maintenance and air traffic control, and to better understand air traffic patterns.15A&D executives have also pointed to the power of AI/ML for diagnosing potential problems while aircraft are in-flight, so repairs and turnaround can take place more quickly and efficiently between flights.
+Beyond the shop floor and further along the data life cycle, AI/ML is used by A&D companies to gather and analyse data about aircraft while in use for predictive maintenance and air traffic control, and to better understand air traffic patterns.15A&D executives have also pointed to the power of AI/ML for diagnosing potential problems while aircraft are in-flight, so repairs and turnaround can take place more quickly and efficiently between flights.
 The potential for use of ML algorithms in digital twins can help to drive greener, more energy efficient aircraft.16 AI/ML applications also helped some aerospace companies better adapt and respond to COVID-19–driven fluctuations in 2020 and 2021.
 Given that AI/ML does not involve the manufacture of physical parts, it is also often easier to implement.

 3. Automation.
 While the breadth of applications of automation across the full value chain is relatively lower, the breadth of potential value of this technology is significant.
-Within the supply chain, autonomous robots can drive value by lowering labor costs, increasing productivity, and augmenting the performance of human workers.17 Within A&D, the use of autonomous technologies brings with it industry-specific considerations.
+Within the supply chain, autonomous robots can drive value by lowering labour costs, increasing productivity, and augmenting the performance of human workers.17 Within A&D, the use of autonomous technologies brings with it industry-specific considerations.
 Given the relatively smaller scale of production in A&D, the margin for error can be smaller and the business case for investment must be particularly strong.
 Senior A&D executives addressed the importance of scale: Rather than building hundreds of thousands of units each year, as in the automotive industry, an aerospace company might produce a few dozen aircraft annually.
 Therefore, using one robot for multiple processes or for multiple programs can spread costs and make a stronger case for investment.18

 According to one executive, experimenting with multiple uses for automation and starting with smaller-scale pilots can help make a compelling business case.19 Executives reported employing dedicated tools, but also using flexible robots that can move between stations to do different jobs and employ multiple dedicated tools when needed.20 Automation in A&D should maintain a degree of flexibility and portability in order to be successful in the job shop, based on operations that are frequent in the industry.

 4. Augmented and virtual reality (AR/VR): The value of AR/VR is well-established; however, its scope of application may not be as broad as other technologies and is focused on specific, discrete needs.
 It’s been used extensively in training and maintenance tasks, as well as design.
-In this way, data from throughout the value chain can be consolidated to better visualize and understand the physical components of the aircraft, making it useful in the early stages of design and manufacturing.
+In this way, data from throughout the value chain can be consolidated to better visualise and understand the physical components of the aircraft, making it useful in the early stages of design and manufacturing.

 Manufacturers are also using AR/VR to drive action with 3D models.
 Sales executives simulate aircraft designs for customers.
 Manufacturing engineers create 3D work instructions that enable mechanics to work more quickly with higher quality.
 Design engineers can use models to collaborate with supply chain professionals to ensure manufacturability.
 Similarly, manufacturers are using AR to project logos and paint jobs onto fuselages, enabling customers to view and make changes to exterior designs while avoiding the costly need to repaint.